QUOTE from Dr Fung (emphasis mine):

 For these reasons, it is important that your doctor be informed of your fasting practices and provide you with advice to help your blood sugar levels to remain above 70 at a minimum during fasting, as the typical lower limit of normal glucose is 70.
 This can include permission for you to decrease diabetic medication under your Physician’s advice during the time of fasting.
 Insulin shock is a particular danger to type 1 diabetics.

-Typical symptoms of hypoglycemia include tremor, sweating, palpitations; these are caused by the release of adrenaline (epinephrine) into the bloodstream when the body detects hypoglycemia.
+Typical symptoms of hypoglycemia include tremor, sweating, and palpitations; these are caused by the release of adrenaline (epinephrine) into the bloodstream when the body detects hypoglycemia.
 It is important to note that some diabetics do not display symptoms of hypoglycemia; this is why regular testing while fasting is important.

 I believe that if I test myself frequently, up to four times a day, I can become familiar with how my body reacts to low blood sugar levels and respond appropriately.
 I also believe that it makes sense to eat something whenever my blood sugar is within low but normal levels.
 So I may break the fast if I test blood sugar at lower than 100.
 As a type 2 diabetic, if my blood sugar is above 130 I do not need to worry about insulin shock because I do not have hypoglycemia!
 As a type 2 diabetic, my normal blood sugar levels are frequently high; fasting will lower them.